vegaprotocol/specs/specs/0044-lp-mechanics.md

 When a commitment is made the liquidity commitment amount is assumed to be specified in terms of the settlement currency of the market.

 If the participant has sufficient collateral to cover their commitment and margins for their proposed orders, the commitment amount is transferred from the participant's general account to their (maybe newly created) liquidity provision bond account (new account type, 1 per liquidity provider per market and asset).
 For clarity, liquidity providers will have a separate margin account and bond account.

-In future a market may only be successfully approved from pending state if the market has a minimum amount of total committed stake.

 - liquidity provider bond account:
 	- [ ] Each active market has one bond account per liquidity provider, per settlement asset for that market.